Cover photo by Bertie Brink.

 Status and Conservation

-Endemic to South Africa.
-It is a fairly common but localised species and is listed as Least Concern on the IUCN Red List of Threatened Species.
-It is moderately sensitive to habitat damage.
-It is intolerant of turbid and dirty water, but does occur on rivers with some alien plant growth.
+The Boulder Jewel is fairly common but localised and is listed as Least Concern on the IUCN Red List of Threatened Species.
+It is moderately sensitive to habitat change as it does occur on rivers with some alien plant growth.
+However, the Boulder Jewel is intolerant of polluted or turbid, dirty water.

 Distribution